techinessoverloaded/iOSAppDevBasics/classes.md

 **Published by Arunprasadh C on 26 May 2022** • *Last Updated on 27 May 2022*

 ## Classes in Swift
 A Class is considered as a blueprint of objects.
-In Swift, a Class is similar to a Structure in most of the Aspects.
+In Swift, a Class is similar to a Structure in most of the aspects.
 However, Swift Classes have the following unique properties and additional capabilities as compared to Structures:
 - Classes are **Reference Types** unlike Structures.
-This means the Objects of a Class are passed by Reference.
+This means that the Objects of a Class are passed by Reference.
 Also, ARC allows multiple references of a class instance to exist.
 - Classes support Inheritance.
 - Classes support Typecasting.
 - Classes can have Deinitializers (similar to **C++** Destructors) in addition to Initializers.